Couples therapy with myself, Dr. April, is one of the best investments you can make in your relationship.

 Oftentimes, people are far more willing to attend couples counseling if they know that they partner will take a hard look at their own faults and work hard to make sure their needs are met as well.

-If your partner is completely unwilling to attend couples counseling with you, it is possible to work on relationship problems in individual therapy.
+If your partner is completely unwilling to attend couples counseling with you, it is possible to work on relationship problems in individual relationship therapy.